TREAT AND UNDERSTAND - TEENAGE SKIN

 Our local Pharmacists who are trained health professionals can be a great resource and often prescribe options such as Benzoyl Peroxide starting at 2.5%.

-This offers great anti-bacterial properties and can be added into your skincare routine, particularly when acne shows as more as yellow spots and/or pumps under the skin.
+This offers great anti-bacterial properties and can be added into your skincare routine, particularly when acne shows as more bacterial, with yellow/green heads or spots under the skin.

-When using Salicylic Acid and Benzoyl Peroxide together (often highly recommended within a single treatment plan for moderate acne) we suggest that you use them at different times of the day i.e. Benzoyl Peroxide of a morning before serum/moisturiser, Salicylic Acid at night.
+When using Salicylic Acid and Benzoyl Peroxide together - often highly recommended within a single treatment plan for moderate acne - use them at different times of the day i.e. Benzoyl Peroxide of a morning before serum/moisturiser, Salicylic Acid at night.